 Lake Blue Glass Tile

-Lake Blue 3/4" x 3/4" Glass TileThis lake blue glass tile will make a dramatic statement in any kitchen, bathroom or any decorated room in your home.
-The mesh backing not only simplifies installation but it also allows the tile to be easily separated which adds to their design flexibility.
+Lake Blue 3/4" x 3/4" Glass TileIdeal for pool, shower and backsplash installations our Lake Blue Glass Tile will make a dramatic statement in a wide variety of settings.
+The mesh backing not only simplifies installation, but it also allows the tile to be easily separated which adds to their design flexibility.